autocrypt/autocrypt/doc/level1.rst

 Peer State Management
 ---------------------

-An Autocrypt MUA updates each communication peer's state using the e-mails received from that peer.
+An Autocrypt MUA updates the state it holds for each communication peer using the e-mails received from that peer.
 Specifically, Autocrypt updates the state using the ``Autocrypt`` e-mail header.

 .. _autocrypt-header: